matt-conn/scrimba-snake-game/README.md

 Following along with the lesson on Scrimba was a little confusing at first which is why I wrote a blog post walkthrough of the lesson.
 It helped nail down some of the concepts and I was better able to wrap my head around the *why* of the code.

 ## My Goals
 The following is a close approximation of the code in the lesson with some minor tweaks on my part.
-The instructor, Ania Kubow, left us with a blank canvas and my goal with this project was to style it my own style.
+The instructor, Ania Kubow, left us with a blank canvas and my goal with this project was to make the style my own.

 ## Play the Game
 [Play My Snake Game](https://conn-snake-game.netlify.app/)